Jim Hester meets his exercise goals each week in Splendido’s onsite fitness center.

 At Splendido, an all-inclusive community in Oro Valley for those 55 and better, Get Fit Coordinator Todd Lutz offers residents a goal-setting exercise along with ongoing fitness classes, and weight and cardio workouts.
 “At the beginning of the year, I’ll ask residents and staff if they’re interested in writing down some fitness goals for the year,” says Todd.
 “You’re much more likely to keep up regular fitness training when you have a goal to meet.
 Putting it in writing makes it a firm commitment.”

-Several of the residents who set goals in January were still going strong 10 months into the year.
-One of them is Jim Hester, 79, whose goal is to perform a weekly workout routine that includes swimming 800 meters, rowing 5 kilometers, a circuit on the weight machines in the fitness center, and two hours of pool volleyball.
+That was certainly the case for 79-year-old Jim Hester.
+After setting goals in January of 2018, he was still going strong at the end of the year.
+His goal is to perform a weekly workout routine that includes swimming 800 meters, rowing 5 kilometers, a circuit on the weight machines in the fitness center, and two hours of pool volleyball.

 “I break it up, but altogether I’m exercising four or four and half hours a week,” he says.
 “As a kind of discipline, I record what I did every day on a calendar,” he explains.
 “That calendar is there staring me in the face, and I don’t want to disappoint myself.”

 Jim has exercised on and off for his entire life, but when he and his wife Darilyn moved to Splendido in February 2017, he says it was “a sort of rediscovery of some things, and a delight in realizing that I could go downstairs to the fitness center without having to go outside, get in the car, and drive to a gym.”
 He adds, “Removing those barriers made me feel like this could be a lot easier to do.”